aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A fanatic is one who can't change his mind, and won't change the subject.
+> 🥠 Three can keep a secret, if you get rid of two.

-Last update: Sun Jul 28 05:08:10 2024
+Last update: Mon Jul 29 05:08:48 2024

 ### Let's play! 🎮